faizan35/Kubernetes_Mastery_Hub/README copy.md

     - **Project: Network Segmentation**
       - Description: Implement Network Policies to control the flow of traffic between Pods in different Namespaces, ensuring a secure network environment.

----

-## Contribution

-We welcome contributions from the community!
-If you'd like to contribute, follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and submit a pull request.
-4. Provide a detailed description of your changes.

-## Guidelines for Contributors

-- Follow the existing coding style and structure.
-- Test your changes thoroughly before submitting a pull request.
-- Ensure that your contribution adds value to the guide.

-## Code of Conduct

-Please adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a positive and inclusive environment for all contributors.

-## License

-This project is licensed under the [MIT License](LICENSE).

-Happy learning!